Vandegrift High School

-Vandegrift High School is a public high school in Travis County, Texas.
+Vandegrift High School is a public high school in Austin, Texas.
 It educates students in grades 9-12 for the Leander Independent School District.
+The school received an overall rating of "A" from the Texas Education Agency for the 2024-2025 school year.

 History

-The school is named for United States Marine Corps First Lieutenant Matthew Ryan Vandegrift, who was killed in action.
+The school is named for United States Marine Corps First Lieutenant Matthew Ryan Vandegrift, who was killed in action in Basra, Iraq in 2008.
 The school's first year of operation, 2009, was at adjacent Four Points Middle School, and it then transferred to the Vandegrift campus at the start of the 2010 school year.

 Academics

 Vandegrift High School has "dual credit" with Austin Community College, which allows juniors and seniors to get college credit while still in high school.

 Vandegrift was ranked 54th in the state and 342nd nationally in the 2016 U.S. News & World Report rankings.

-26 AP classes are offered as well as International Baccalaureate (IB) courses.
+26 AP classes are offered as well the International Baccalaureate (IB) Diploma Programme.